-Melanie has worked at IWK Health Centre for four years, and is coming up on her fifth year of service in January 2018.
+Melanie has worked at IWK Health Centre for four years, and is coming up on her fourth year of service in January 2018.
 Melanie has been in administrative role since graduating from the Office Information Technology program at the Nova Scotia Community College in 2001.
 Previous to her current role, Melanie has worked as an administrative professional in Real Estate and Construction and held an office management position in the Telecommunications industry.

 Melanie lives in Cole Harbour with her partner Shawn and cat Sumo.
 In her spare time she likes to spend time with family and friends, take in a Zumba class or settle in at home with a good book.

 James Spellos is the President of Meeting U., whose mission is to help people become more productive and comfortable with technology.

 Jim delivers over 150 seminars annually on how to use technology more efficiently.
 In 2015, Jim was named one of the Meeting Industry’s trendsetters by Meetings Focus magazine.
 He is a faculty member at New York University, teaching in the School of Professional and Continuing Studies since 1990.
 He has been honored with both their Award for Teaching Excellence and their Outstanding Service Award.

 In 2014, Jim joined the Board of Directors for Rock and Wrap It Up, an anti-poverty/hunger think tank, which supports over 43,000 agencies in North America.
 Jim co-created for them the Whole Earth Calculator app, which helps organizations to identify the quantity of food donated and carbon footprint reduced from food recovered at meetings and events.
 He also speaks about food recovery and sustainability.